wanyama23/PHASE-2-Bot-Battlr/README.md

 Test your server by visiting this route in the browser http://localhost:8001/bots

-Then run npm start to run the App on the browser
+Then run npm start to run the App on the browser when i render this https://wanyama23.github.io/PHASE-2-Bot-Battlr/bot-battlr as deployment it only brings out the README.
+FILE